Updated: May 12

 #3: Kashmiri Chai

 Now here’s one that definitely gets points for being unique - hailing from the Kashmir region of India, Kashmiri chai, noon chai, or pink tea is a bubble tea flavor you simply must try.
 Surprisingly, despite the drink’s rosy appearance, the tea itself actually begins as green tea which has been boiled down to concentrate the flavor.
 The dusty pink color comes from an added dose of baking soda, which reacts with the chlorophyll in the leaves and causes a color change, as well as an alteration to the flavor.
 Many people describe the taste of this tea as being somewhat citrusy, almost like the ruby chocolate of tea.
 Once the baking soda has been stirred in, milk is traditionally added to this mixture, as well as a hefty dash of salt.
-With the interesting bit of chemistry and that surprising hint of salt, Kashmiri chai is the gift you’ve been waiting to receive!
-Though it may seem like a daunting one to make at home, Chef Izza has created a simplified version that pays homage to her South Asian heritage.
-Find her recipe here, and don’t forget to add the boba!!
+With an interesting bit of chemistry and that surprising hint of salt, Kashmiri chai is the gift you’ve been waiting to receive!
+Find the interesting recipe by Nisha here!

 #2: Electric Yuzu